kcp-dev/enhancements/keps/core/0006-ephemeral-resources.md

 storage serves both, restricting to VWs buys nothing and costs the primary use case.

 **Provider-supplied client certificates.** The provider generates a keypair, references it from the APIExport, and kcp presents it.
-Rejected on the cross-shard constraint in section
+Rejected on the replication constraint in section
 1a: the Secret is readable only on the export's own shard, and every way around that is worse than the problem: replicating private keys into every shard's etcd, proxying webhook calls through the export's shard, or making providers issue one certificate per